Cut Your Bills News Consumers Rate Gas And Electricity Providers Worst For Billing Errors 1675

-Consumers believe that gas and electricity
+Consumers rate gas and electricity providers worst for billing errors

 Almost nine million households, equalling 34 per cent, have been billed inaccurately by their energy supplier at least once in the past two years.
 Nearly one in five respondents (19 per cent) said they had been sent an inaccurate bill on more than one occasion.